Baboy PHPigs

 Retained Placenta

 If the placenta hasn't passed within 4-6 hours after the last piglet, it may be retained.
 Signs: foul-smelling vaginal discharge, fever, reduced appetite.
 Call your vet.
-Retained placentas cause uterine infection (metritis) which can be fatal.
+A retained placenta drives uterine infection (metritis), which can be fatal and which an assisted farrowing makes more likely.

 Mastitis (Infected Udder)

 Hot, swollen, hard teats.
-Sow is in pain when piglets try to nurse.
-Fever, reduced appetite.
+The sow is in pain when piglets try to nurse, runs a fever, and goes off feed.
 Piglets are restless and hungry because they can't get milk.
-Treatment: antibiotics (vet-prescribed), anti-inflammatory, and hand-milk to relieve pressure.
-Common in sows with poor sanitation in the farrowing area.
+Treatment is vet-prescribed antibiotics plus an anti-inflammatory, with hand-milking to relieve pressure.
+Common when the farrowing area was dirty.
+The MMA guide has the specific antibiotic and oxytocin-for-letdown protocol.

 Agalactia (No Milk)

-Sow farrowed normally but has no milk or very little.
-Piglets are hungry, loud, and losing weight rapidly.
-Can be caused by stress, infection, or hormonal problems.
-If the sow has no milk within 12 hours of farrowing, you need to either find a foster sow or start syringe feeding with milk replacer.
-Milk replacer costs ₱300-₱500 per kg at agri-vet stores.
+The sow farrowed but has no milk or very little.
+Piglets are hungry, loud, and losing weight fast.
+It can come from stress, infection, or hormonal problems and usually travels with the mastitis and metritis above.
+If there is no milk within 12 hours of farrowing, find a foster sow or start syringe feeding.
+A PH backyard milk recipe and feeding volumes are in the MMA guide; commercial milk replacer runs ₱300-₱500 per kg at agri-vet stores.

 Savage Sow (Postpartum Aggression)